kvitberg/FunFacts/README.md

 # FunFacts

-A simple application to display random facts.
+A simple application which display a random fact.
 Default title with a random fact from the facts list (under) with a random background color chosen from the color list (under).
 A simple button is used to change to the next fact.

 ##Facts used in the app: